deeptikam/Cafe-Sales/README.md

 --ERD Diagram-------------------------------------

 The original data (dirty_cafe_sales.csv) was a flat, unnormalized table.
-In order to achieve 3NF within the data, I constructed an ERD Diagram (ERD Diagram.PNG) showcasing the different connections within the data through separate tables and keys, involving both cardianlity and modality, key relationships, and data types.
+In order to achieve 3NF within the data, I constructed an ERD Diagram (ERD Diagram.PNG) showcasing the different connections within the data through separate tables and keys, involving both cardinality and modality, key relationships, and data types.

 --Data Dictionary-------------------------------------